Reflux in infants and babies

 Reflux sometimes causes heartburn, which is a burning sensation felt behind the breastbone when stomach acid moves into the esophagus.
 Chronic heartburn and reflux can be a sign of gastroesophageal reflux disease or another GI condition, but everyone experiences these symptoms from time to time.
 Occasional heartburn and reflux are not harmful, and the best treatment is usually to avoid things that trigger symptoms.

 Reflux is very common in babies because the esophageal sphincter is still weak, which is why babies frequently spit up.
-Some foods (especially spicy and greasy foods), caffeine, and smoking or exposure to second-hand smoke can trigger reflux.
-Some medications, including ibuprofen, can lead to reflux by irritating the stomach’s lining.
-Even severe constipation can cause reflux symptoms if a child has considerable stool backup that is delaying gastric emptying.
+Sometimes environmental factors like positioning or exposure to second-hand smoke can trigger reflux.
+Severe constipation can also cause reflux symptoms if a child has a lot of stool backup that could slow the emptying of the stomach.

 Babies with reflux may be especially irritable and cry a lot during and after mealtimes.
 Older children may complain of: